swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 When is a VMC View Appropriate?
 -------------------------------

-VMC views are typically meant for situations where you want to display a lot of short data in a more compact space than a straightforward ListView would demand.
+VMC views are typically meant for situations where you want to display a lot of short data in a more compact space than a straightforward ListView would require.

 A common use case is to query an API for a list of choices (e.g. a list of plants or a list of car models) then display the list as links in some sort of list view.
-The end user would select one of the links which would trigger a further call to the API to retrieve more detailed information which you would display in a detail view.
+The end user selects one of the links which triggers a further call to the API to retrieve more detailed information.
+You would then display this in a detail view.

 *Avoid handling very complex hierarchical JSON in a VMC view.*

 While VMC views do support hierarchical JSON data, it can add unneeded complexity to your Django templates.
 To avoid that complexity, you are better off either:

-* limiting your API call to returning only the data required for a user to make a choice, or
+* limiting your API call to returning only the data required for a user to make a selection, or
 * if hierarchical JSON must be returned by the API, extract only the data you need for a user to make a choice before sending it on to the VMC view.

-*Note: The example site demonstrates how hierarchical data can be handled in a view.*
+*Note: The example site does demonstrate how hierarchical data can be handled in a view so if you need to go that route, you can do so successfully.*

 .. _how-passed-functions-work:

 How Passed CriteriaVMCView Functions Work
 -----------------------------------------

-You must pass two lists to CriteriaVMCView to allow it to determine in which column each data item should appear.
+You pass two lists to CriteriaVMCView so it can determine in which column each data item should appear.
 One is a list of functions and the other a list of the keys referenced in the functions.
 This scenario should help explain how you write those functions.

-Say your API call returns a list of plants consisting of the fields 'name' and 'id' and you have converted the data to JSON format.
+Say your API call returns a list of plants consisting of the fields 'name' and 'id' and you have decoded the returned JSON.

 ``[{'id': 5, 'name': 'Asparagus'}, {'id': 2, 'name': 'Basil'}, ...  , {'id': 34, 'name': 'Winter Squash'}]``

-Say you want to display 3 columns ... plants starting with A-F in column one, those starting with G-S in column two, and T-Z in column three .
-You will identify the items for each column using functions that you write.
+Say you want to display 3 columns ... plant names starting with A-F in column one, those starting with G-S in column two, and T-Z in column three.
+The first function you pass should return True if the plant name starts with A-F, the second should return True if the plant name starts with G-S, and the third should return True if the plant name starts with T-Z.

 .. code-block:: python

 	def a_to_f(self, args):
 		...
 	def g_to_s(self, args):